WeijiaNotCool/Begining/README.md

 # Begining
-The first step in github
+The first step in githu
+By others.